 Students who wish to appeal their dismissal should provide a letter to the attention of the Academic Review Board upon the receipt of the dismissal letter.
 The letter must explain the extenuating circumstances which caused the student's poor academic performance or inability to complete the program on time along with assurances that these circumstances will no longer impact the student's progress.
 Only certain extenuating circumstance are an acceptable bases for an appeal, such as a serious illness, hospitalization, extreme family emergency, or death in the family.
+Circumstances related to the student's lack of maturity or commitment are not an acceptable basis of appeal.
 The student will be informed of the outcome of the appeal along with any revisions in academic standing.

 Decision of the Academic Review Board are final unless there are errors in the data used to calculate the student's SAP standing.
 Students may reapply after two years.
 Students using military education benefits, please refer to your Military/Veteran Information Form for additional information.